-This page is the gateway to various online editors and browsers
+This page is the gateway to various game aids for use with

 Degenerates® family of games (hereafter referred to

 as "DD").
-These utilities can be used to create custom cards
+These utilities include editors for creating custom cards

 with the same overall style as those which come with the